Simone Biles hears it all, from fans and trolls, then listens to herself

 MINNEAPOLIS – Wherever Simone Biles goes, mania follows.
 It’s a fitting welcome for the nation’s best gymnast, who is also one of the most dominant athletes in the world.

 Yet wherever she appears, cynicism lurks.
 It’s a peculiar reaction Biles notices and realizes no number of gold medals will change.
 Biles’ withdrawal from the all-around competition at the 2021 Olympics in Tokyo, when she experienced a sensation with a silly name (but one that presents dangerous consequences), produced a wellspring of empathy and support.
-However, Biles’s decision to prioritize her mental health also gave license for some to call her a quitter.
+Biles’ decision to prioritize her mental health, however, also gave license for some to call her a quitter.

+High-level athletes love to fuel up on negativity.
+Even the best go searching for an anonymous “they” – anyone who dares express an opinion other than adoration – for inspiration.

 Late Sunday night, after Biles earned an Olympic berth by crushing the all-around competition at the U.S. women’s trials, she considered the quadrennial observers of gymnastics.
 The ones who last thought about vaults and bars during her nightmare in Tokyo.
 Biles knows they’re out there, and they have opinions.
 Yet, she knows she can’t win back everyone.